- The Mechanisms of Well-being

 The fact is, though, that gravity has got the better of us.
 Life gets more difficult and literally starts getting us down.
 We slump or we stiffen, we get tired quickly.
 Our efforts to remedy the problem, being unnatural, don't actually help us at all.
 If we keep this up for a few years (and remember it's mostly happening at an unconscious level) our ‘way of being in the world' can get quite distorted and we may find symptoms appearing, as if out of the blue: digestive problems, headaches, neck or back pain, shoulder tension, sciatica, breathing problems, vocal difficulties, and many other disturbances.
 At this point we probably feel our body has let us down, so we no longer have confidence in it.
 We don't realise we've been slowly creating this situation ourselves.

 Gordon Fox, in an article that appears on the French Alexander teachers’ Association website, says (my translation from the French, my italics): "The Alexander Technique works on our postural behaviour, that is, posture taken in a wide, dynamic sense, including our attitudes, preconceptions, our automatic mental responses and reaction patterns, which are inseparable from our physical posture and our way of being and moving."
 It’s easy to see that if our organism always works as an undivided whole, everything that happens in one sphere will be reflected in all other spheres.
-And in Alexander work we discover in fact that in working to free the body from its restrictions, to give it back its true nature, we are inevitably working on our whole being.
+And in Alexander technique we discover in fact that in working to free the body from its restrictions, to give it back its true nature, we are inevitably working on our whole being.
 Alexander pointed out that, far from being simply physical, "it's the most mental technique in the world".

-The Technique's field is, nevertheless, the body.
+The Technique's field of application is, nevertheless, the body.
 It’s there we want to intervene to reintegrate ourselves.
-Remember, what we're interested in here is body basics: how it how it coordinates in order to support itself, balance and move its parts.
+Remember, what we're interested in is body basics: how it how it coordinates in order to support itself, balance and move its parts.
 These are the mechanisms of well-being.
-The Alexander Technique works at this deep level, with these primary patterns that underlie all our body activity and determine the quality of all we do.
+The Alexander Technique works at this deep level, with the primary patterns that underlie all our body activity and determine the quality of all we do.
 At this level the body works as an integrated whole, every element fitting into a dynamic overall pattern(1).
 If we can get back to letting these mechanisms function properly again, anything we want to do, however complicated, will be easier and better executed.

 Alexander discovered how to get back to this natural functioning after a long period of self-observation trying to solve the vocal problems that were threatening to put an early end to his career an as actor (see The Alexander Technique Story).
-In the course of his experiments he found that if he managed to prevent himself from using his body in certain ways (mental as well as physical) that had always seemed perfectly normal to him (to the extent that he hadn't even noticed them), then let the body follow a different overall organisational pattern, his voice improved and so did his general health.
+In the course of his experiments he found that if he managed to prevent himself from using his body in certain ways (mental as well as physical), which had always seemed perfectly normal to him (to the extent that he hadn't even noticed them), then could let the body follow a different overall organisational pattern, his voice improved and so did his general health.
 He discovered that the body coordinates itself best if it is allowed (note the word 'allowed') to lengthen and expand upwards away from the pull of gravity in a particular way (more about this in the last section on Primary Control).
 He realised that his difficulties had been due to his interference with this natural body organisation, and that the way to improve his functioning was simply a matter of taking away the obstacles: his unnecessary tensions, postural habits and so on.
 He was to say later “Stop doing the wrong things and the right things will do themselves”.

 So the Technique is not about adding, but subtracting, undoing, unlearning.
 There is nothing to “do” in the accepted sense of the word.
 There is only a letting go of hindrances.
 So what we actually have to do is stop doing what we have been unconsciously doing to ourselves for a very long time.
 There are no exercises, no special movements to perform, no direct controlling of the body.
 The Technique gives the reins back to the body and its own intrinsic controls.